55 Wall Street: Other floors

-In addition to the main triple-height banking hall on the first floor, there was originally office space on the fourth through seventh floors and staff facilities on the eighth floor.
+In addition to the main triple-height banking hall on the first floor, there were originally offices on the fourth through seventh floors and staff facilities on the eighth floor.
 All of these stories surrounded a light court at the center of the building.
 The offices on the fourth through seventh floors had the address 53 Wall Street. these offices were rented to outside firms.
 Elevators for the office stories were placed at the northwestern corner of the building, near Wall and William streets.
 The fifth floor contained three dining rooms for office employees: one each for officers, other male workers, and other female workers.
 Also on the fifth floor were laundry, storage, and serving rooms, as well as a kitchen.

 On the eighth floor was an attic containing facilities used by bank staff.
 The building's janitor lived on the northwestern corner of the eighth floor, where there was a suite with six rooms and a restroom.
 For officers who needed to remain at the building overnight, the eighth floor contained two bedrooms with a shared bathroom on the south side of the light court.
 The eastern side of the eighth floor contained National City Bank's library, while the northern side contained the No. 8 social club.
 The eighth floor also contained dining rooms for men and women, as well as a kitchen, ice-cream room, and kitchen.
 Dining rooms were also provided for officers and guests.
 The attic was surrounded by an outdoor patio measuring 15 ft wide.
 Part of the patio on the eighth floor could also be used as an outdoor restaurant for employees.